 5:30 pm - 7:00 pm

-Please join us for the new SCIAME Lecture Series, titled And/Or.
-“Architecture and Geographies of Difference” will feature Balkrishna Doshi and Barry Bergdoll in conversation on architecture and culture, moderated by Viren Brahmbhatt (prerecorded due to the time difference).
+Please join us for the new SCIAME Lecture Series, titled &/Or.
+"Architecture and Geographies of Difference" will feature Balkrishna Doshi and Barry Bergdoll in conversation on architecture and culture, moderated by Viren Brahmbhatt (prerecorded due to the time difference).

 Free and open to the public - Please register for this Zoom event here.

 In this online series, curators Viren Brahmbhatt, Ali C. Höcek, and Martin Stigsgaard argue that the traditional format of a single lecturer speaking to an audience sets up a binary opposite all of its own -- speaker/listener, which simply reinforces the power structure between those who "possess" knowledge and those who "consume" it.
 In its place, the &/Or Online Dialogues will present two speakers in conversation with each other, moderated by a third.
 The series features prominent artists, activists, and architects from across the globe who will discuss their work and the unique political and environmental challenges they confront.